techladymafia/oneforone/README.md

 Name the person who is exactly as qualified as you, but has a different characteristic that's under-represented in your field.
 For example, if you're a man, you can name a woman.
 If you're white, you can name a person of color, if you're straight, name someone who is LGBTQ, if you're able-bodied, name someone who has a disability, etc.

-The oneforone data is maintained in an easy-to-read YAML files (".yml") in /names.
+The oneforone data is maintained in an easy-to-read YAML file (".yml") in /names.

 Contributing